trivero04/PersonalWebsite/README.md

 ## Contact

-For more information, contact Joel Martinez at [mjoel4318@gmail.com].
+For more information, contact Tzetzaith Rivero at [trivero2@miners.utep.edu].